How to manage generational differences in the workplace

 They perceive adapting to change differently

 Gen Xers perceive change as a vehicle for new opportunities and they’re not afraid to embrace it.
-A commercial vehicle is any type of motor vehicle (a truck, van, bus, charter bus, or RV) that is used to transport goods or customers.

 Those in Generation Z, on the other hand, are accustomed to change as they expect it in the workplace.
 The study didn’t mention baby boomers’ attitudes towards change, but we can deduce that they are less enthusiastic about it.
 They’re more likely to prefer a stable work environment.